Terms of Service

-(b) If the Customer discloses Confidential Information under clause 6.3(a), the Customer must ensure that such information is kept confidential by the person to whom it is disclosed and is only used for the purpose of receiving the VPS Services under this agreement.
+(b) If the Customer discloses Confidential Information under clause 6.3(a), the Customer must ensure that such information is kept confidential by the person to whom it is disclosed and is only used for the purpose of receiving the Hosting Services under this agreement.

 7 Limitation of liability

 (a) Subject to clauses 7.2 and 7.4, any liability of Mammoth for any loss or damage, however caused (including by the negligence of Mammoth), suffered by the Customer in connection with this agreement is limited, at the election of Mammoth to: